anujladia/Black-Jack/README.md

 Pull the project and run it.
 Start developing the game by understanding the features you see on playing the game.
 Then places you get stick you can always refer to the code.
 But try it on your own first.

-Prerequisites:
+### Prerequisites:
-Basic HTML, CSS, JS
+- Basic HTML, CSS, JS
-Have knowledge of var, let, array, if-else, switch, functions.
+- Have knowledge of var, let, array, if-else, switch, functions.
-Have basic knowledge of DOM events.
+- Have basic knowledge of DOM events.

 Thats it.
 You are good to go.

+Hope so this we begin your learning curve towards JS.
+Thank you!